Jguer/yay/CONTRIBUTING.md

 All code should be formatted through `go fmt`.
 This tool will automatically format code for you.
 We recommend, however, that you write code in the proper style and use `go fmt` only to catch mistakes.

+Use [pre-commit](https://pre-commit.com/) to validate your commits against the various linters configured for this repository.

 ### Testing